bodrick/awesome/TOPICS.md

 ## automated-testing

 *   [pdevito3/craftsman](https://github.com/pdevito3/craftsman) - A .NET 7 scaffolding tool to help you stop worrying about boilerplate and focus on your business logic 🚀
-*   [nightwatchjs/nightwatch](https://github.com/nightwatchjs/nightwatch) - End-to-end testing framework written in Node.js and using the W3C Webdriver API
+*   [nightwatchjs/nightwatch](https://github.com/nightwatchjs/nightwatch) - Integrated end-to-end testing framework written in Node.js and using W3C Webdriver API.
+Developed at @browserstack

 ## cli-commands